Gevosoft/GevosofBlog/_posts/2019-03-09-Gevosoft-News.markdown

 And talking about websites we have a redesigned main website and a redesigned blog!

 ### 2.)
-The Bullet Journal Companion
+The Journal Companion
-We have redesigned almost everything related to the Bullet Journal Companion app.
+We have redesigned almost everything related to the Journal Companion app.
 We have updated:
 * The app
 * The website